-Gertrude is currently seeking applications from Australian-based early practice curators for a one-off exhibition as part of the organisation’s ongoing commitment to providing opportunities for the next generation of curatorial leaders.
+Every two years Gertrude invites applications from Australian-based early practice curators for a one-off exhibition as part of the organisation’s ongoing commitment to providing opportunities for the next generation of curatorial leaders.

-The successful applicant will develop a project for public presentation at Gertrude Glasshouse, Gertrude’s Collingwood-based project space, in November 2022 and be supported with an overall project budget of $6000 (consisting of: $4500 project funding, $1500 curatorial fee).
+The successful applicant will develop a project for public presentation at Gertrude Glasshouse, Gertrude’s Collingwood-based project space, in November 2024 and be supported with an overall project budget of $7000 (consisting of $5000 project funding, $2000 curatorial fee plus superannuation).
 A floor plan of Gertrude Glasshouse is available here.

 The applicant will be provided with additional in-kind support for the project including mentorship by Gertrude staff throughout its development, promotion, documentation, access to technical equipment, staffing, the facilitation of an opening event and a public program.
 Gertrude can also provide support to the applicant if approaching external funding bodies for additional project investment.